elastisys/compliantkubernetes/docs/user-guide/safeguards/enforce-minimum-replicas.md

 # Avoid Downtime with Replicas

-Compliant Kubernetes by default recommends a minimum of 2 replicas for Deployments (and StatefulSets).
+Compliant Kubernetes by default recommends a minimum of 2 replicas for Deployments and StatefulSets.

-Therefore a warning will be issued when the number of replicas is less than 2.
+Therefore a warning will be issued when you add or update a Deployment or Statefulset where the number of replicas is less than 2.

 ```console
 [elastisys-warn-minimum-replicas] The provided number of replicas is low for Deployment: demo-ck8s-user-demo.
 Elastisys Compliant Kubernetes recommends a minimum of 2 replicas.